-Activities in 2022
+Activities in 2023

-Bounty contributed \$500,000 to seismic interpretation and drill planning and an additional \$100,000 to assist the project.
-At 30 June 2022 it had contributed \$600,000 to the joint account and other expenditure.
-As a result on 6 April 2022; Bounty exercised an option to earn additional equity up to a total of 50% of the four Cerberus Permits by contributing an additional \$9 million to drill expenses.
+As a result of its contributions on 6 April 2022; Bounty exercised an option to earn additional equity up to a total of 50% of the four Cerberus Permits by contributing an additional \$9 million to drill expenses.
 Further capital contributions are conditional upon certain milestones.